dpkshetty/TEST-SalesEnablement-PowerVS-L3/docs/Part 6/06 Networking.md

     ![image](https://github.com/user-attachments/assets/e37dd944-57b8-4ff6-88b2-dec9d707413a)

 2. Two subnets are listed.
-One is the public subnet for the workspace: {{powerVS.publicSubnet}}.
-This subnet was created when the public network option was selected when the first virtual server instance (VSI) in the workspace was provisioned.
+One is the public subnet, {{powerVS.publicSubnet}} for the workspace {{powerVS.serviceInstanceName}}.
+This public subnet was created when the public network option was selected when the first virtual server instance (VSI) in the workspace was provisioned.
 The private subnet, {{powerVS.privateSubnet}} was created before the first VSI was provisioned.

     ![image](https://github.com/user-attachments/assets/cf70c640-f8dc-4e8d-b248-4bf7dd30254f)